dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 </text-prop>
 ```

+The complex text above contains a link to the resource `obj_0003`, which is defined in the same XML file.
+It also contains a link to  the resource `http://rdfh.ch/4123/nyOODvYySV2nJ5RWRdmOdQ`, which already exists on the DSP server.

 For simple texts, it is not advised to add XML-"pretty-print" whitespaces after line breaks, because they will be taken
 into the text field as they are.

-Complex texts can contain links to a resource.
-If the target is defined in the same XML file, it is identified by its
-ID, in the format `IRI:ID:IRI`.
-If the target already exists on the DSP server, it is defined by its IRI.

 ### &lt;time-prop&gt;